Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Chimera states in ring-star network of Chialvo map

 \subsection{Ring-star network}

-In this case, ring-star network of Chialvo neuron model is considered.
+In this case, a ring-star network of \blu{the} Chialvo neuron model is considered.
 The coupling range is fixed at $R=10$.
 The ring and star coupling strengths are varied to account for different spatiotemporal patterns.
-Various simulation runs have shown asychronous behavior for low coupling strengths and synchronous behavior for larger coupling strengths.
-Here we report the coexistence of synchronous and asychronous nodes (chimera state ) in Fig. \ref{fig:CombinedOneRingStar} (c).
+Various simulation runs have shown \blu{asynchronous} behavior for low coupling strengths and synchronous behavior for larger coupling strengths.
+Here we report the coexistence of synchronous and \blu{asynchronous} nodes (chimera state ) in Fig. \ref{fig:CombinedOneRingStar} (c).
 Next, we report two kinds of spatiotemporal structures which we observed and have classified them as a) piecewise wavy structures b) continuous wavy structures.
-In Fig. \ref{fig:CombinedOneRingStar}(a), a piecewise wavy strucutre is revealed which is very near to be classified as a chimera state.
+In Fig. \ref{fig:CombinedOneRingStar}(a), a piecewise wavy structure is revealed which is very near to be classified as a chimera state.
 In Fig. \ref{fig:CombinedOneRingStar} (b), a continuous wavy structure is evident from the end node plot.